kwtucker/fileReader/README.md

 # fileReader
-Golang File Reader will read file and look for commented out delimiters and remove them.
+Golang File Reader will read file and look for commented out delimiters.
+It will then return a slice of all comments inside delimiters.
+It will leave the comments and remove the delimiters.

 ### Created By:
 [Krysler Pinto](https://github.com/PintoKrysler)